 This research report includes a detailed segmentation by

 The procurement of ODM servers by hyperscale operators, cloud builders, and other enterprises has offered a significant boost to the server market.
-Server systems based on x86 architecture dominate the US data center market.
+Server systems based on x86 architecture dominate the U.S. data center market shares.
 Most modern operators are adopting servers that suit their workload requirements.
 The demand for servers suitable for the cloud environment will continue to grow during the forecast as service providers expand their presence in the US.
 Servers with multicore processors and memory are expected to grow as the average number of virtual machines per physical servers continue to grow.

 The adoption of modular, scalable, and lithium-ion powered systems in the facilities is expected an increment in revenue from the UPS systems segment.
 Several hyperscale facilities are built to support a critical power capacity of over 15 MW, which is expected to boost the data center power infrastructure procurement.
 Several facilities are equipped with dedicated UPS systems with a minimum of N+1 power redundancy and flexible design support 2N+1 redundant system installation.
 The adoption of intelligent rack PDUs supporting up to 20 kW will increase with the use of high-performance computing infrastructure in the US.
 Diesel generators are more likely to be adopted than any other generators such as biofuel or natural gas.